 The information below is a guide to the general health care that guide dogs should be given.
-For more detailed information on any of these topics a guide dog owner should contact their Dog Care and Welfare Advisor or the vet they are registered with (owners of pet dogs should contact their local vet).
+For more detailed information on any of these topics a guide dog owner should call us on 0800 781 1444 or contact the vet they are registered with (owners of pet dogs should contact their local vet).

 Health care advice

 Vaccination is an important part of a complete dog health care programme.
 It helps prevent and control the spread of infectious disease that could prove potentially fatal to your guide dog.
 The vaccines we use contain a weakened form of the organism that the dog needs protecting against.
 It works by stimulating the dog’s immune system to produce its own defence against the infection.

 What diseases can be vaccinated against?

 Some of the major infectious diseases that guide dogs are vaccinated against include: